Below are some questions that we regularly receive. If you don’t find the question you need answered here, please email us at email@example.com !

 We do receive purebreds into our care from time to time.
 Some find their way into animal control facilities, are seized during a raid, or are surrendered by breeding operations after they are no longer deemed ‘useful.’
 It is important to remember that an 8 week old purebred puppy is hard to find in a rescue organization.
 Also, most healthy and young purebreds have a higher chance of making it out of animal control without the help of a rescue organization.
 Because of this, some of our purebreds tend to have physical or emotional wounds that require some time and extra care to heal.
 If you’re interested in a purebred, please be patient and check with us often!
 Another option is to consider a mixed breed.
 Oftentimes mixed breed animals don’t exhibit as many health problems as purebreds- and they love their owners just as equally!

 We are all un-paid volunteers; most of us have full-time jobs, children, and pets of our own.
 We do our best to respond quickly.
-Feel free to call again or email if you haven’t received a response within a few days or so, but please be patient!
+Feel free to email us again or message us on Facebook if you haven’t received a response within a few days or so, but please be patient!

 I have a question or problem with wild animals in or around my property.
 Who do I contact?